hamidelmi/pylangid/README.md

 # Dataset
 The first dataset [3] is the European Parliament Corpus that consists of 20:  European languages: Romanic (French, Italian, Spanish, Portuguese, Romanian), Germanic (English, Dutch, German, Danish, Swedish), Slavik (Bulgarian, Czech, Polish, Slovak, Slovene), Finni-Ugric (Finnish, Hungarian, Estonian), Baltic (Latvian, Lithuanian).

-Secondly, I used a more complicated dataset in which documents from very similar languages are about to be discreminate.
+Secondly, I used a more complicated dataset in which documents from very similar languages are about to be discreminated.
 I used the dataset of DSL-2015.
 It consists of 18,000 sentences for the following 13 languages:
  - South-Eastern Slavic (Bulgarian (bg), Macedonian (mk))
  - South-Western Slavic (Bosnian (bs), Croatian (hr), Serbian (sr))
  - West Slavic (Czech (cz), Slovak (sk))